MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Description:** The game allows for some basic game personalization, such as graphics and controls

-**Rationale:** Will help people on less performant systems and to adjust controls accordingly
+**Rationale:** Will help people on less performant systems and adjust controls accordingly

-**Fit Criterion:** User can easily change game options
+**Fit Criterion:** Users can easily change game options

 **Priority:** Low